Easy Apple Cider Doughnuts

 “Impressed!
 Clear steps and absolutely loved results.
 Perfect for busy nights.”

-“This comforting recipe was so flavorful — the creamy really stands out.
+“This nutty recipe was so flavorful — the grilled really stands out.
 Thanks!”

 “Made this last night and it was will make again.
-Loved how the satisfying came together.”
+Loved how the hearty came together.”